Travel Inspiration

 Reading time

 There’s something undeniably magic about standing in the very place where your favourite story unfolded.
 While film buffs chase Hollywood backdrops, we’re championing a new kind of traveller: the fictioneer – book lovers looking to swap their reading chair for the real-life setting.
 Picture yourself sailing down the Nile, channelling Hercule Poirot as intrigue lingers around every bend, wandering Transylvanian streets in search of Count Dracula (garlic optional), or retracing the journey of The Odyssey in Greece.
-Ahead of World Book Day on the 5th of March, the avid readers in our team have compiled a list of our favourite books and accompanying destinations for fictioneers to visit, because why just turn the page when you could step inside it?
+The avid readers in our team have compiled a list of our favourite books and accompanying destinations for fictioneers to visit, because why just turn the page when you could step inside it?

 1. Death on the Nile: Steam Ship Sudan, Egypt